dipss777/Notepad_clone/README.txt

 # Notepad_clone
 Use java compiler to run notepad clone.
-It supports all functions which real notepad has with change of background color also.
+It supports all functions which real notepad has with changing of background color also.